airpair/angularjs-vs-backbonejs-vs-emberjs/post.md

 ##3 Community

 Community is one of the most important factors to consider when choosing a framework.
 A large community means more questions answered, more third-party modules, more YouTube tutorials&hellip;you get the point.
-I have put together a table with the numbers, as of August 16, 2014.
+I have put together a table with the numbers, as of June 30, 2015.
 Angular is definitely the winner here, being the 6th most-starred project on GitHub and having more questions on StackOverflow than Ember and Backbone combined, as you can see below:

   <table class="tut-table tut-table-bordered">
     <thead>